 This is approximately 13 times the value of that they would have earned if OptiMonk was not installed.

 The results speak for themselves.
-If you want to learn more, try our system for 14 days for free in order to see the results with your own eyes.
+If you want to learn more, create a free OptiMonk account in order to see the results with your own eyes.